|Haec precor, hanc vocem extremam cum sanguine fundo|

-Site of the ancient Punic military harbour and in the distance Byrsa, the acropolis of Carthage, where the French built a huge cathedral dedicated to St. Louis, King Louis XI who died at Tunis in 1270
+Site of the ancient Punic military harbour and in the distance Byrsa, the acropolis of Carthage, where the French built a huge cathedral dedicated to St. Louis, King Louis IX who died at Tunis in 1270

 When the Romans destroyed Carthage they burnt all the facilities of its two harbours, but because eventually they had to rebuild them to house a large mercantile fleet, their location is still clearly identifiable.
 The military harbour was dug to form an artificial circular island around which the ships were moored.
 It was protected by high walls so that the merchants could not see what was going on from the nearby commercial harbour.

 Military harbour: ramp used to drag ships ashore

 According to Roman historians the shipyards of the military harbour could house more than two hundred ships.
 The fleet was the main defence of Carthage and the most trusted one, because the army was mainly manned by mercenaries.
 The Carthaginians were of Phoenician origin and even centuries after the foundation of the city, power was entrusted with families of Phoenician origin.
 For this reason Carthage could not rely on the wholehearted support of towns which had accepted its hegemony, but resented the ethnic-based Carthaginian power system.